cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

    - *Add Service* Wizard, Page 5: **Router Server Port:** This should match the "Router Bind Port"; it’s used by the CDAP UI to connect to the Router service.

+   - *Add Service* Wizard, Page 5: **App Template Dir:** This should initially point to the bundled templates included in the CDAP parcel directory.
+If you have modified ``${PARCELS_ROOT}``, please update this setting to match.
+Advanced users will want to customize this directory to a location outside of the CDAP Parcel.

 Complete instructions, step-by-step, for using the Admin Console *Add Service* Wizard to install CDAP :ref:`are available <step-by-step-cloudera-add-service>`.